dczmer/davelab/_using_the_shell/02_expansion-signals.md

 # or, more simply:
 ls the-letter-[[:alpha:]].txt

-# or any version where the letter is not (`!`) "q"
+# or any version where the character is not (`!`) "q"
 ls the-letter-[\!q].txt
 ```

 The [Wikipedia page](https://en.wikipedia.org/wiki/Glob_\(programming\)) is very short and has a good syntax table and some reference examples.

 When you enter a command, `zsh` will "expand" all the special directives in your command string and replace them with the actual values that match the patterns, BEFORE executing it as a shell command.
-This is like a "pre-processor" for your `C` compiler.

 One common pattern that you may be familiar with is `**` which would expand to all sub-directories: